Preliminary analysis

 The statistical nature of such requirements means we can’t test them with a single test, like we can for functional requirements.
 It also often means we must run the tests in production to get meaningful results.

-You may force acceptance tests for non-functional requirements into the Given/When/Then format:
+You may force acceptance tests for quality attribute requirements into the Given/When/Then format:

 Given there are 100 concurrent users